A Beginner’s Guide to Buying Property in Dubai: What you need to know

 Once the payment and paperwork are complete, the DLD issues a title deed, officially making you the legal owner.
 If the property was financed, the bank will retain the title deed until the mortgage is paid off.
 This step concludes the buying property in Dubai process, ensuring full legal ownership.

-Documents Required to Buy a Property in Dubai
+What Documents Do You Need to Buy Property in Dubai?

 1. Personal Identification Documents